 - Fleetwood Town FC consults supporters on a regular basis.

 - FTFC has and continues to develop means of consulting with all stakeholders of the club.

 - FTFC provides the earliest possible notices of any changes to club policies, particularly ticketing and any fixture changes.

 The club strives to keep fans informed as much as possible through the means of social media, local paper, website, fan forums, match day announcements and the match day programme.

 Following the Governments Expert Working Group (EWG) Supporter Ownership and Engagement discussion, the club will meet EFL regulation 111 by holding at least two fans forums in each season, to which its supporters are to be invited in order to discuss significant issues relating to the club.
 These will be held in one of the lounge facilities at Highbury Stadium on an open invitation basis.

 Fleetwood Town FC support the EFL’s official charity.
 The club also holds annual poppy shirt auctions, with the proceeds directly benefitting The Royal British Legion.

 The club is fully committed to supporting local causes, with each charitable request for (signed) merchandise judged on its merits.
 The club does not make monetary donations and, due to the high number of requests, cannot always satisfy each and every one.

-All charitable requests should be made to Tony Collier via email or on headed paper with the registered charity number displayed.
-Tony can be contacted via the following options:
+All charitable requests should be made to Dave Riche via email or on headed paper with the registered charity number displayed.
+Dave can be contacted via the following options:

 Telephone: 01253 775080